aelzeiny/airflow-aws-executors/getting_started_batch.md

-# Gettings Started with AWS Batch
+# Getting Started with AWS Batch

 1. The first thing you want to do (if you haven't already) is setup AWS credentials on the machine running the executor.
 Perhaps this means creating a configuration file, loading environmental variables,